SAND-Lab/MEA-NAP/docs/meanap-methods.rst

 The pipeline uses a continuous wavelet transform to identify spikes based on their similarity to selected wavelets.
 The user can select from built-in MATLAB wavelets (e.g., bior1.5, bior1.3, db) or custom electrode-specific wavelets created by the pipeline to detect the specific spike waveform(s) in the acquired data.
 The MATLAB bior1.5 wavelet had the highest sensitivity for action potentials in our 2D primary murine cortical cultures.
 Bior1.3 is similar and detects many of the same spikes as well as additional unique spikes.
 Although the wavelet db itself does not have a spike-like waveform, it is reasonable at detecting an additional small number of spikes with a waveform consistent with action potentials.

-For the custom electrode-specific wavelet method created for our pipeline, first the threshold method is run (e.g., SD 4.5).
-The waveforms of a random selection of 50 action potentials detected from an electrode are averaged to create a wavelet for that electrode.
-This electrode-specific custom wavelet is then used with the continuous wavelet transform to identify spikes in that electrode.
-This method has the advantage of identifying spike waveforms for action potentials based on the characteristics of the neurons firing near the electrode and the specific properties of the individual electrodes that may affect the voltage reading.
-This can increase the sensitivity and specificity of the spike detection.
-One essential assumption for this method is that there must be true action potentials detected with the threshold method in order for the wavelet to be based on action potentials and not detecting noise.
-To address this, a minimum absolute amplitude is set for spikes to avoid creating a custom template for detecting noise.
-Confirmation of spike detection with TTX is the gold standard.
+For the custom electrode-specific wavelet method created for our pipeline, first the threshold method is run (e.g., MAD 4).

 .. image:: imgs/template_based_options_2.png
     :width: 600
     :align: center

-**Figure 4.1.1.2.
+**Figure 1.4.
 Comparison of spike detection in 2D murine cortical culture before and after application of tetrodotoxin (TTX)**.
 Left panel, Heatmap of spike frequency (spikes per second) by electrode in the spatial organization of the MEA grid show spiking by electrode before and after TTX application.
-Right panel, scatter plots of spike rates by electrode shows higher specificity for the template method (blue) than threshold (red) based on few false spikes detected in the presence of TTX.
+Right panel, scatter plots of spike rates by electrode shows higher specificity for the template method (blue, bior1.5 wavelet) than threshold (red, SD 4.5) based on few false spikes detected in the presence of TTX.
 (Figure adapted from Dunn et al.)

 **Multi-unit spike detection**

 Microelectrode arrays detect action potentials from multiple neurons on or within a 5-10 um radius of each electrode.
-The action potentials detected by the electrode from different neurons in the “multiunit” activity are likely to have different waveforms.
+The action potentials detected by the electrode from different neurons in the multi-unit activity are likely to have different waveforms.
 Action potential kinetics vary due to cell-type and the distance from and orientation relative to the electrode.
 For example, the amplitude of action potentials from a neuron growing directly on the electrode is likely to be larger than the amplitude of a neuron growing 5 um away from the electrode.
 To increase the sensitivity of spike detection for multi-unit activity, the pipeline allows the spikes detected by multiple templates to be merged.
 This method identifies the peak negative amplitude for each spike and uses this to determine which spikes have been detected by multiple templates and which are unique spikes in order to avoid counting the same action potential multiple times when the spike detection is merged.
-The merged method increases the sensitivity of the spike detection and accounts for the multiunit activity.
+The merged method increases the sensitivity of the spike detection and accounts for the multi-unit activity.

 Future directions for spike detection in pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are currently working to integrate into the pipeline a spike detection tool that can be used to validate and optimize spike detection parameters.
 This is particularly helpful for recordings where you have blocked activity with tetrodotoxin (TTX) or increased activity with stimulation (e.g., optogenetic) and wish to calibrate and/or compare spike detection between different recording conditions.
 This can be used for selecting methods and parameters for running spike detection in the pipeline.

 Comparison of neuronal activity
 ------------------------------------------------------------------------------

 Firing rates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 One of the most common forms of analysis performed on MEA recordings from neuronal networks are estimates of the firing rate of action potentials detected at each electrode.
 The pipeline facilitates these comparisons between electrodes within each recording and between recordings by age and genotype.
-The figure outputs of the pipeline include heatmaps of the firing rate in the spatial organization of the electrodes as well as raster plots showing the temporal changes in firing rates (averaged in 1 second time bins) by electrodes.
-In the figures the heat maps and rasters are plotted twice, the first plot is scaled to the minimum and maximum values in that recording and the plot (below or to the right) is scaled for all recordings in the batch analysis **(Figure 4.2.1)**.
+The figure outputs of the pipeline include heatmaps of the firing rate in the spatial organization of the electrodes as well as raster plots showing the temporal changes in firing rates (in 1 second time bins) by electrodes.
+In the figures, the heat maps (Figure 2.1A) and raster plots (Figure 2.1B) are plotted twice, the first plot is scaled to the minimum and maximum values in that recording and the second plot (right or bottom panel) is scaled for all recordings in the batch analysis.
 The former allows the investigator to see the variation clearly within each recording.
 The latter facilitates comparison of firing rates across the whole dataset.

 **A.**